 Clever Real Estate, for example, offers an even better no-cost agent matching service, but also pre-negotiates discounts with agents on your behalf.

-Sellers can list with a top local agent for just $3,000 or 1% vs. the typical 2.5-3% rate you’ll get with TopAgentsRanked.
-And eligible Clever buyers get 0.5% of their home’s purchase price in cash back after closing.
+Sellers can list with a top local agent for just 1.5% vs. the typical 2.5-3% rate you’ll get with TopAgentsRanked.
+And eligible Clever buyers get cash back after closing.

 Clever and its mystery shoppers spent nearly 1,500 hours researching real estate agent matching services to deliver the best reviews in the industry.
 Our reviews are continuously updated to ensure you have the latest information to inform your decisions.